Modern Languages and Literatures

 LCTR 259: Immigration in France 1945 to Today

 This course will trace France's immigration history from the mid-twentieth century to the present.
 It will mainly offer an investigation of Muslim immigration and integration in the post-1945 period.
 Along the way, we will also consider the broader context of immigration (i.e., of national, ethnic, and religious groups other than Muslims to France), the formation and evolution of concepts of French national identity, and the history of French citizenship policy.
 This course represents a postcolonial approach to the history of France, at the nexus of colonial, immigration, and urban histories.
 These histories will be studied with a focus on the social, economic, political, and cultural stakes raised by immigration, and the course will consider how some in France have reacted against certain groups of immigrants as antithetical to "Frenchness".
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: HIST 259, FREN 259